 1 regulatory authority.

 2 (5) "Business address" means the physical location of a business, including the name and 3 number of a street.

-4 (6) (A) "Certified counselor" means an individual certified by a training program or 5 certifying organization, approved by the administrator, that authenticates the competence of 6 individuals providing education and assistance to other individuals in connection with debt- 7 management services in which an agreement contemplates that creditors will reduce finance 8 charges or fees for late payment, default, or delinquency.
-9 (B) "Certified debt specialist" means an individual certified by a training 10 program or certifying organization, approved by the administrator, that authenticates the 11 competence of individuals providing education and assistance to other individuals in connection 12 with debt-management services in which an agreement contemplates that creditors will settle 13 debts for less than the full principal amount of debt owed.
-14 (7) "Concessions" means assent to repayment of a debt on terms more favorable to an 15 individual than the terms of the contract between the individual and a creditor.
-16 (8) "Day" means calendar day.
-17 (9) "Debt-management services" means services as an intermediary between an 18 individual and one or more creditors of the individual for the purpose of obtaining concessions, 19 but does not include: 20 (A) legal services provided in an attorney-client relationship by an attorney who: 21 (i) is licensed or otherwise authorized to practice law in this state; 22 (ii) provides bona fide legal services in representing an individual in the individual's relationship with a creditor; and
+4 (6) (A)-"Certified counselor" means an individual certified by a training program or 5 certifying organization, approved by the administrator, that authenticates the competence of 6 individuals providing education and assistance to other individuals in connection with debt7 management services in which an agreement contemplates that creditors will reduce finance 8 charges or fees for late payment, default, or delinquency.

+9 (B)(7) "Certified debt specialist" means an individual certified by a training program or 10 certifying organization, approved by the administrator, that authenticates the competence of 11 individuals providing education and assistance to other individuals in connection with debt-12 management services in which an agreement contemplates that creditors will settle debts for less 13 than the full principal amount of debt owed.

+14 (7)(8) "Concessions" means assent to repayment of a debt on terms more favorable to an 15 individual than the terms of the contract between the individual and a creditor.

+16 (8)(9) "Day" means calendar day.

+17 (9)(10) "Debt-management services" means services as an intermediary between an 18 individual and one or more creditors of the individual for the purpose of obtaining concessions, 19 but does not include:

+20 (A) legal services provided in an attorney-client relationship, if: 21 (i) the services are provided by an attorney who: 22 (I) is licensed or otherwise authorized to practice law in this state; 23 (II) provides legal services in representing the individual in the

-1 (iii) conforms to all applicable standards of professional responsibility.
-2 The exclusion set forth in this paragraph does not apply if the real intermediary between the 3 individual and the creditor is a person other than the attorney or a person under the direct 4 supervision of the attorney; 5 (B) accounting services provided in an accountant-client relationship by a 6 certified public accountant who; 7 (i) is licensed to provide accounting services in this state; or 8 (ii) provides bona fide accounting services in representing an individual in 9 the individual's relationship with a creditor; and 10 (iii) conforms to all applicable standards of professional responsibility.
-11 The exclusion set forth in the paragraph does not apply if the real intermediary between the 12 individual and the creditor is a person other than the accountant or a person under the direct 13 supervision of the accountant; 14 (C) financial-planning services provided in a financial planner-client relationship 15 by a member of a financial-planning profession whose members the administrator, by rule, 16 determines are 17 (i) licensed by this state; 18 (ii) subject to a disciplinary mechanism; 19 (iii) subject to a code of professional responsibility; and 20 (iv) subject to a continuing-education requirement.
-The exclusion set forth 21 in this paragraph does not apply if the real intermediary between the individual and the creditor 22 is a person other than the financial planner or a person under the direct supervision of the 23 financial planner.
+1 individual's relationship with a creditor; and 2 (III) conforms to all applicable standards of professional 3 responsibility; and 4 (ii) there is no intermediary between the individual and the creditor other 5 than the attorney or a person under the direct supervision of the attorney; 6 (B) accounting services provided in an accountant-client relationship, if: 7 (i) the services are provided by a certified public accountant who: 8 (I) is licensed to provide accounting services in this state; or 9 (II) provides accounting services in representing the individual in 10 the individual's relationship with a creditor; and 11 (III) conforms to all applicable standards of professional 12 responsibility; and 13 (ii) there is no intermediary between the individual and the creditor other 14 than the accountant or a person under the direct supervision of the accountant; 15 (C) financial-planning services provided in a financial planner-client relationship 16 by a member of a financial-planning profession: 17 (i) whose members the administrator, by rule, determines are 18 (i)(I) licensed by this state; 19 (ii)(II) subject to a disciplinary mechanism; 20 (iii)(III) subject to a code of professional responsibility; and 21 (iv)(IV) subject to a continuing-education requirement; and 22 (ii) there is no intermediary between the individual and the creditor other 23 than the financial planner or a person under the direct supervision of the financial planner.